Power-norms based on Hilbert $C^*$-modules: Introduction and preliminaries

 \section{Introduction and preliminaries}

 In 2012, Dales and Polyakov \cite{5} introduced the notions of multi-norm and dual multi-norm based on a normed space.
 Although there are some analogies between this theory and the theory of operator spaces, there are serious differences between them.
 For example, the theory of multi-normed spaces deals with the general Banach spaces $L^p$ for $1\leq p\leq \infty$, while the other theory is initiated for $L^2$-spaces.
 After the seminal work \cite{5}, several mathematicians have explored and generalized these spaces.
-For example, the second author and Dales \cite{MOS} investigated the perturbation of mappings between multi-normed spaces; Dales et al. \cite{32} introduced $p$-multi-norms; Blasco, Dales, and Pham studied $(p,q)$-multi-norms; Dales et al. \cite{h} investigated the equivalence between multi-normed spaces; and Blasco \cite{bbb} worked on several aspects of power-normed spaces; see \cite{WIC} for some open problems in this content.
+For example, the second author and Dales \cite{MOS} investigated the perturbation of mappings between multi-normed spaces; and Blasco \cite{bbb} worked on several aspects of power-normed spaces; see \cite{WIC} for some open problems in this content.

-We recall some definitions and notation from \cite{32, 5, 61}.
+We recall some definitions and notation from \cite{lance, MT, mor}.